bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 The protocol ID in the advertisement payload, as specified in {{table-payload-format}}, SHALL be used to associate an accessory detected with the manufacturer's software extension.

 ### Network Access
-Network access MUST NOT be required in the moment that the platform performs paired accessory recognition.
+Network access MUST NOT be required in the moment that the platform performs associated accessory recognition.

 ### Removal
-The platform MUST delete any local identifying information associated with an accessory if the manufacturer's software is removed or if the platform unpairs from the accessory.
+The platform MUST delete any local identifying information associated with an accessory if the manufacturer's software is removed or if the platform unassociates from the accessory.